Jeffersonite

 Jeffersonite is a dark green pyroxene mineral, a manganese zinc enriched variety of augite, chemical formula Ca(Mn,Zn,Fe)Si2O6, sometimes compared to aegirine.
 Jeffersonite is not a recognized mineral name.

 It occurs in pegmatites where it can form crystals up to 30 cm long and in the contact metamorphic zone between limestone and various intrusive rocks.
-It is reported from the Sterling Hill Mine, Franklin, New Jersey, in South Australia and Sweden.
+It is reported from the Sterling Hill Mine (Franklin, New Jersey), and from South Australia and Sweden.